red-hat-storage/RHCS-vagrant/README.md

 # RHCS 3.0 in Vagrant

-A Vagrant setup for Red Hat Ceph Storage version 3.0.
+A Vagrant setup for Red Hat Ceph Storage version 3.0 running in VMs on your machine.
 This will setup as many RHCS nodes as you want with a number of OSDs that you can define!
 You can choose between rpm-based install or Ceph running in containers.
 Optionally you can choose to deploy the monitoring UI [ceph-metrics](https://github.com/ceph/cephmetrics).